• Free shipping on all orders

 What Is Pink Eye?

 Cat eyes have several parts, including the third eyelid, eyelids, cornea, iris, lens, retina, and optic nerve.
 The third eyelid (also called nictitating membrane) is the triangular membrane that you can sometimes see in the inner corner of your cat’s eye.
-The conjunctiva is a transparent to pinkish layer that covers both the white part of your cat’s eyeballs and the inside of their eyelids and third eyelid.
+The conjunctiva is a transparent to pinkish layer that covers both the white part of your cat’s eyeballs and the inside of their eyelids and third eyelids.
 The conjunctiva protects your cat’s eyes from harm and plays a role in producing tears.

 What Are the Signs of Pink Eye??